10 Questions You Must Ask Before You Choose a Google Ads Agency

 #7 Key Performance Indicators

-Your agency should be providing Key Performance Indicators (KPIs).
+Your agency should be providing Key Performance Indicators (KPIs) as mentioned in the last section.
 KPIs are essential and should focus on your business goals, which may or may not include the standard data from Google Ads such as impressions, clicks, and click-through rates.
 They should be focused on metrics based on your business goals and what you are trying to achieve.
 For example, if your campaign goals are sales or branding, your KPIs will be different.
 Sales KPIs may include ROI focused metrics, where branding campaigns may be focused on reach and impressions.
-Understand what KPIs your agency has set up for similar campaigns.
+Understand what KPIs your agency has set up for campaigns similar to yours and don’t be afraid to ask questions and really understand what those data points mean.

 #8 Experience In Your Industry

 Does your agency have experience in your industry?
 It’s not a make or break question but it’s an important point to speak about with the agency you are considering.
 Get a full understanding of what kind of experience this agency has.
-If not in the same industry, how will their experience in similar verticals or campaigns, correlate to what they may implement in your account?
+If not in the same industry, how will their experience in similar verticals or campaigns correlate to what they may implement in your account?
+Have they run other strategies with similar or complementary type brands?
+What kind of results or how much experience do they have in those areas?
+Don’t be afraid to ask them in-depth questions and have them explain different scenarios or strategies that they think might be similar to yours.
+This insight will allow you to understand if this agency is capable of handling a campaign or account similar to yours.

 #9 Long-Term Contracts

 The question among questions, do they want to lock you into long-term contracts?
-Most agencies that are comfortable with their abilities, use the latest technology and keep up to speed on the ever-changing opportunities in the industry have a level of confidence in their ability to keep you happy and get you the results you want.
+Most agencies that are comfortable with their abilities, use the latest technology, and keep up to speed on the ever-changing opportunities in the industry have a level of confidence in their ability to keep you happy and get you the results you want.
 If they do, chances are they don’t require a long-term contract.
-Be aware that if an agency does want to lock you in, then you may not be able to make changes or get out of it if you are not satisfied with them or their results.
+Be warry then if an agency does want to lock you in for the long-term, then you may not be able to make changes or get out of it if you are not satisfied with their abilities or their results.

 #10 In The End, It’s Up To You

-You could ask as many questions as you want.
+Ask as many questions as you want when hiring an agency.
 You could go through each of these recommended points we’ve highlighted above.
-In the end, it all boils down to you.
+In the end, it all boils down to you so be sure you have completely and comfortably vetted the agency based on the questions we have provided and as many more as you need to help you make your decision.

 Here are a few additional things you should keep in mind: